 Few teachers have a unique style; we learn from one another and adopt and modify (and avoid) techniques and elements of others.
 I hope to encourage my students to become curious, disciplined, intelligent, empathetic artists and people.
 I hope they develop a passion for life-long learning.

-- Hundreds of criticism, poetry, fiction, and non-fiction published in variety of forums.
+- Hundreds of criticism, poetry, fiction and non-fiction published in a variety of forums

-- The student who came up to me years after graduating, hugged me, and said, “I still have all the books from your courses."
+- Having a student come up to him years after graduating and say, “I still have all the books from your courses"

-- The student who stopped, as he left class, and said, “I enjoyed that actually.”
+- Having a student stop as he left class and say, “I enjoyed that, actually”

 - Getting hired at the School of the Arts

 PhDUniversity of California, Davis

 BAUniversity of Chicago

 News & Features

 The Winston-Salem Journal